 With proper treatment, athletes with trochanteric bursitis can expect to resume play within weeks.
 Prevention is always the best treatment, and athletes should take steps to ensure their iliotibial band fully recovers to avoid this problem again.
 Preventive steps include:

-- Training and exercising properly to maintain strength and flexibility to avoid aggravating your hip
+- Training and performing these hip bursitis exercises is important to maintain strength and flexibility and avoid aggravating your hip.

 - Using a shoe insert if your legs aren’t the same length